How to Grow an Avocado Tree: Guac 'n' Roll

 In most regions, the avocado plant can stay outside in summer.
 If you live in a warm climate that does not experience temperatures less than 45 degrees F, you may want to make your avocado tree part of your landscaping by moving the plant outside permanently:

 Now just sit back and get ready to guac 'n' roll!
-It can take anywhere from 5 – 13 years for an avocado plant to bear fruit, and some never do.
+It can take anywhere from five to 13 years for an avocado plant to bear fruit, and some never do.
 But in the meantime, you’ll have a beautiful tree to enjoy.